-August 9, 1938 : The day the Australian legend Rod Laver was born
+August 9, 1938 : The day Australian legend Rod ‘Rocket’ Laver was born

-On this day, the 9th of August 1938, the Australian tennis legend Rod Laver was born.
-He was the only player in tennis history to achieve the Grand Slam twice.
-Once as an amateur, in 1962, and once as a professional player, in 1969.
-The 5’8 lefty also achieved the Pro Grand Slam by claiming the three most important professional tournaments in 1967.
-Holding a total of 11 major titles, and 200 tournaments won in his entire career, “Rocket” left a print in tennis history not only because of his achievements, but also because of his impact on the game and his renowned sportsmanship.
+On this day, August 9, 1938, the Australian tennis legend Rod Laver was born.
+“Rocket”, as he came to be known, remains the only player in tennis history to achieve the calendar-year Grand Slam twice; once as an amateur in 1962, and once as a professional player in 1969.
+The 5ft 8in left-hander also achieved the Pro Grand Slam by claiming the three most important professional tournaments in 1967.
+Holding a total of 11 major titles, and 200 tournaments won in his entire career, Laver left an indelible print in tennis history not only because of his achievements, but also because of his impact on the game and his renowned sportsmanship.

-Rod Laver was born in the 9th of August 1938, in the town of Rockhampton, Australia.
-The lefty from Queensland obtained his first remarkable success in 1957, when he became both the Australian and the US champion.
-He made himself famous in 1959, reaching the three finals at Wimbledon (singles, doubles and mixed doubles) and being a part of the Australian team who won the Davis Cup.
-This were only the first lines of Laver’s remarkable achievements as an amateur : before he turned pro in 1963, “Rocket” had won the Davis Cup four time, he had finished five times runner-up in major tournaments, and above all, he had claimed six Grand Slam crowns.
-Four of them in 1962, becoming the first player to achieve a Grand Slam since Donald Budge in 1928.
+Rod Laver was born on August 9, 1938, in the town of Rockhampton, Australia.
+The southpaw from Queensland obtained his first remarkable success in 1957, when he became both the Australian and the US champion.
+He made himself famous in 1959, reaching three finals at Wimbledon (singles, doubles and mixed doubles) and being a part of the Australian team who won the Davis Cup.
+This were only the first among the many of Laver’s remarkable achievements as an amateur : before he turned pro in 1963, “Rocket” had won the Davis Cup four times, he had finished runner-up five times in major tournaments, and above all, he had claimed six Grand Slam crowns.
+Four of them in 1962, becoming the first player to achieve the calendar-year Grand Slam since Donald Budge in 1928.

 Despite this amazing feat, Rod Laver remained humble, as he would comment later : “It was a thrill to come off the court knowing I had won all four majors in one year.
 But I never felt like I was the best, never felt that way.
 I just happened to have a good year.”

 In 1968, the Open Era began.
-Professional players were allowed to compete against amateur in Grand Slam tournaments.
-The first major tournament of the Open Era was the 1968 French Open, where Rod Laver was defeated in the final by Ken Rosewall (6-3 2-6 6-1 6-2), but at Wimbledon, he became the first champion of the Open Era, defeating Tony Roche in the final (6-3 6-4 6-2).
+Professional players were allowed to compete against amateurs in Grand Slam tournaments.
+The first major tournament of the Open Era was the 1968 French Open, where Rod Laver was defeated in the final by Ken Rosewall (6-3, 2-6, 6-1, 6-2), but at Wimbledon, he became the first champion of the Open Era, defeating Tony Roche in the final (6-3, 6-4, 6-2).

 Rod Laver retired in 1977, having claimed a total of 74 titles since the beginning of the Open Era.
-In total, “Rocket” won 200 tournaments in his career, including 11 Grand Slams in singles, 6 Grand Slams in doubles and 3 in mixed doubles.
+In total, “Rocket” won 200 tournaments in his career, including 11 Grand Slams in singles, six Grand Slams in doubles and three in mixed doubles.

 “But the game is bigger now, people have looked closer at historic records over the past 20 years, and it’s great that tennis celebrates its past.
-I’ve enjoyed my 50th anniversary celebrations.”
+I’ve enjoyed my 50th anniversary celebrations,” Laver added.

-Despite his size (5’8), Rod Laver played a very aggressive game, following his serve to net most of the time.
+Despite his size (5ft 8 in), Rod Laver played a very aggressive game, following his serve to the net most of the time.
 He also had powerful groundstrokes, especially on the backhand side.
-He was the first player to consistently use a heavy topspin, and many experts consider that he inspired the next generation of players like Bjorn Borg and Guillermo Vilas.
+He was the first player to consistently use a heavy topspin, and many experts believe that he inspired the next generation of players like Bjorn Borg and Guillermo Vilas.